nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb.rst

 Postgres DCB event store
 ------------------------

-The :class:`~examples.dcb.postgres.PostgresDCBEventStore` class implements the DCB event store interface using Postgres.
+The :class:`~examples.dcb.postgres.PostgresDCBEventStoreTS` class implements the DCB event store interface using Postgres.
 After experimenting with different approaches, this version implements the complex DCB query logic in the database with the Postgres ``tsvector`` and ``tsquery`` types.
 The type and tags of a DCB event are prefixed and concatenated into a ``tsvector`` string.
 A set of DCB query items is similarly